-The steel erectors at STEVENS will help you customize your facility to suit your exact needs, supply, and erect your pre-engineered steel building.
+The steel erectors at STEVENS will help you customize your facility to suit your exact needs and supply and erect your pre-engineered steel building.

-We take pride in the relationships we build with their clients.
+We take pride in the relationships we build with our clients.

 The Steel Erection team at STEVENS will ensure that we meet their specific needs and requirements for every steel building project.

-If you're interested in a steel building project with a leading steel building erector, STEVENS, click the button below to contact them today.
+If you're interested in a steel building project with an experienced steel building erector, STEVENS, click the button below to contact them today.